 - Chronic pain

-- Curling of the fingers or toes
+- Clenching of the fingers or toes

 - Chewing, swallowing, or speaking difficulties

-Types of Spastic CP
+Types of Spastic Cerebral Palsy

-While spastic CP is the most common type of cerebral palsy, it can be further categorized by which areas of the body it affects.
+While spastic cerebral palsy is the most common type of CP, it can be further categorized by which areas of the body it affects.
 Generally, the more severe the brain damage is, the more areas of the body will be affected.

-The 5 types of spastic CP are:
+The various types of spastic CP are: